kyesh/on-target-analysis-for-ynab/docs/PRODUCTION_DEPLOYMENT_SUMMARY.md

 ## Conclusion

-This comprehensive production deployment plan transforms the YNAB Off-Target Assignment Analysis application into a production-ready, secure, and compliant SaaS solution.
+This comprehensive production deployment plan transforms the On Target Analysis for YNAB application into a production-ready, secure, and compliant SaaS solution.
 The plan prioritizes security, user privacy, and regulatory compliance while maintaining the application's core functionality and user experience.

 The phased approach ensures manageable implementation with clear milestones and quality gates.
 The automated deployment and monitoring systems provide operational excellence, while the comprehensive legal framework ensures compliance with all applicable regulations.